kfly8/kote/README.md

 # CONCEPTS

-Kote is inspired by the following book.
-[Domain Modeling Made Functional](https://pragprog.com/titles/swdddf/) The phrase "Make illegal states unrepresentable" is a particularly important concept in Kote.
+Kote is inspired by the following book, [Domain Modeling Made Functional](https://pragprog.com/titles/swdddf/).

+The phrase "Make illegal states unrepresentable" is a particularly important concept in Kote.
 This idea works for dynamically typed languages like Perl too.
 By clearly stating the legal values, it make to easier to maintain codes.